pjs90317/Hwk2/Homework2.md

 of alpha = 0.2, multiply by the sampling standard deviation and then add and subtract from out mean: 16.667 +/- 0.476.
 Our fair die would produce a 6 between 16.191 and 17.143 occasions, 80% of the time.

+While the sample size is sufficiently large, focusing solely on one outcome, rolling a 6, is too myopic to truly determine whether the die is fair or not.
+If the die was weighted to another number, rolling a 6 may still occur enough times to satisfy the protocol yet we remain ignorant to the fact that other numbers may be occurring at statistically significantly high rates.